Wines to Seek Out

-As good as their affordable annata bottling of Chianti Classico is, the riserva kicks the seduction up several notches.
+As good as their affordable annata bottling of Chianti Classico is, the Riserva kicks the seduction up several notches.
 It’s deep, savory and fruity, bold yet delicate and generous.
 If you want to start a wine cellar on a budget, start here.
 As it ages, it reveals layers of spice, herbaceousness and even subtle sweetness.